pricingassistant/mongokat/docs/index.rst

 MongoKat
 ========

-MongoKat is a minimalist MongoDB ORM/ODM, inspired by the "hands off" API of `MongoKit <https://github.com/namlook/mongokit>`_.
-It draws from our experience managing a large Python codebase at `Pricing Assistant <http://www.pricingassistant.com/>`_).
+`MongoKat <https://github.com/pricingassistant/mongokat>`_ is a minimalist MongoDB ORM/ODM, inspired by the "hands off" API of `MongoKit <https://github.com/namlook/mongokit>`_.
+It was created at `Pricing Assistant <http://www.pricingassistant.com/>`_, drawing from our experience managing a large Python codebase.

 It differs from MongoKit in a few ways: